-In this paper we addressed a central question in MRI which is $-$ How to get high quality MRI reconstructed images under highly undersampling factors?
+In this paper we address a central question in MRI which is $-$ How to get high quality MRI reconstructed images under highly undersampling factors?
 We respond to this question through a new approach called CS+M, in which the novelty largely relies on incorporating, explicitly and simultaneously in a single model, an estimate of the scene's motion to the algorithmic MRI reconstruction to provide higher quality images with less motion artefacts.
-We demonstrate the potentials of our approach based on exhaustive qualitative and quantitative analyses, in which we show that our approach outperforms traditional reconstruction schemes in terms of better preservation of fine details and organs' shape and less blurring artefacts, resulting in less residual artefacts and reconstructions closer to the gold-standard.

-Whilst the objective of this work is to open a new line of research for further clinical investigation, future work will include experimentation with Non-Cartesian sampling and computational speed improvement based on a CUDA-based implementation.
-Moreover, since the CS+M model proved that motion has significant positive effects that translates to clinical potentials, future work might address how to improve the motion estimation.
+We demonstrate the potentials of our approach based on exhaustive qualitative and quantitative analyses, in which we show that our approach outperforms traditional reconstruction schemes in terms of preservation of fine details and organs' shape and reduction of blurring artefacts.
+Whilst the objective of this work is to open a new line of research for further clinical investigation, since the CS+M model proves that motion has significant positive effects that translates to clinical potentials, future work might address how to improve the motion estimation.